 Jump to:

-- Ground Meat - Ground lamb, lean ground beef, or Italian sausage are all great options.
+- Ground Meat - Ground lamb, lean ground beef, or sausage are all great options.
 Be sure the sausage is FODMAP friendly.

 - Tomato Paste - Concentrated tomato flavor, perfect to flavor the ground meat.